Take extra precautions to be sure you and your loved ones—pets included—can evacuate safely during the COVID-19 pandemic.

 - If you use a pet-sitting service, find out in advance if they will be able to help in case of an emergency.

 High temperatures can be dangerous.
 Learn more about hot weather safety for pets.

 The electricity goes out

-If you're forced to leave your home because you've lost electricity, take your pets with you to a pet-friendly hotel.
+If you're forced to leave your home because you've lost electricity, take your pets with you to a pet-friendly hotel while following public health guidance.
 If it's summer, even just an hour or two in the sweltering heat can be dangerous.
-If you stay at home during a summer power outage, ask your local emergency management office if there are pet-friendly cooling centers in the area.
+If you stay at home during a summer power outage, check to see if your local emergency management office has opened pet-friendly cooling centers in the area.

 If it's winter, don't be fooled by your pets' fur coats; it isn't safe to leave them in an unheated house.

 Disaster plans aren't only essential for the safety of cats and dogs.
 If you're responsible for other kinds of animals during natural disasters, disaster plans for feral or outdoor cats, horses and animals on farms can be lifesavers.